-Cary Joshi relentlessly advocates for her clients, always focusing on finding the best result for each client’s unique circumstances.
+Cary Joshi relentlessly advocates for her clients and strategically focuses on obtaining the best result for each client’s unique circumstances.
 She has extensive experience in commercial and civil litigation in a wide variety of construction disputes, complex commercial cases, mass torts, and product liability litigation.
-Cary is equally comfortable in front of a jury, arbitration panel or mediator and prides herself on providing excellent client service.
+Cary is comfortable in front of any legal tribunal, be it a jury, bench trial, arbitration panel, or mediator.

-Cary first joined Bailey Glasser while living in Medellin, Colombia.
-After three years living abroad, learning Spanish and practicing with the firm, Cary joined the Washington, DC office.
-She now leads the Commercial & Environmental Litigation Practice Group and focuses on the development of new attorneys at the firm.
+Cary first joined Bailey Glasser when she and her family were living in Medellín, Colombia.
+After three years living abroad, learning Spanish, and practicing with the firm, Cary joined the Washington, D.C. office.

-Most recently, Cary has teamed up with Arthur Bryant from Bailey Glasser’s Oakland, California office to represent NCAA women athletes to protect the rights conferred on them by Title IX.
-She and Arthur currently represent athletes from college sports teams across the country whose teams have been eliminated in violation of the requirements of the law.
+- Cary has teamed up with Arthur Bryant from Bailey Glasser’s Oakland, California office to represent NCAA athletes in protecting their Title IX rights.
+Arthur, Cary, and the Title IX team currently represent athletes from college sports teams across the country whose teams have been eliminated or who are not being treated equally in violation of the requirements of the law.
 As a former NCAA Division I soccer player, Cary understands the importance and benefits of the opportunity for women to participate in intercollegiate athletics.

 Government Service / Previous Employment